 This means that this brand either tests on animals, pays for animal testing, or sells in mainland China.
 Some brands that fall under this category test on animals where required by law, which means they're not cruelty-free.

-Olay is owned by Procter & Gamble, a company that is not cruelty-free.
+Olay isn't owned by a parent company that is not cruelty-free.

 At a Glance

 |Finished products tested on animals||Yes, where required by law|

 |Third party animal testing||Yes, where required by law|

 “We do not test our products on animals.
 Olay is working closely with governments around the world to provide alternative research methods to eliminate testing on animals, enabling cruelty-free skin care in the beauty industry.
 For example, in a few countries where Olay is sold, governments still mandate animal tests.
 In those cases, Olay can be required by law to submit our products to labs where we know animal tests are happening.
 This is why we do not claim cruelty-free on our packaging.
 We do not believe these tests are necessary to evaluate safety or performance.
 But today, they won’t accept alternative non-animal testing methods.
 We remain steadfast and will continue to advocate for alternative methods to end animal tests in the industry.”

 This is an example of “cruelty-free greenwashing” (or bunnywashing) from Olay.
 They claim not to test finished products on animals themselves, yet there’s no mention of ingredients.
 Later in the policy, they admit that they’re willing having their products tested on animals in markets that require animal testing.